Interested-Deving-1896/kde-eco-website/content/blog/2025-03-24-roopa-sok25-kecolab.md

 ![Accepted Proposal](images/2025-03-24-roopa-sok25-proposal.png)

 Season of KDE is a mentorship program that happens every year between January and March.
-It is a three-month mentorship where you will be assigned to a project you propose.
-You can write a proposal to work on the issue/project they listed on the KDE Ideas page.
-You can tag the mentors in the issue; they will review your proposal and check whether you are suitable or not.
+It is a three-month mentorship where mentees will be guided through a project they propose.
+You start by writing a proposal and timeline to work on from the projects listed on the KDE Ideas page.
+You tag the mentors in the issue, and they will review your proposal and check whether you are suitable or not.
 You can checkout [my proposal](https://invent.kde.org/teams/mentor-programs/2025/-/issues/10) for the KEcoLab project.
-Once they review your approach method, they will mark your proposal as accepted.
+After review, mentors will hopefully mark your proposal as accepted.
 And that’s how I got into it!

 ## Challenges I faced